-- (1) Reflects actual base salary amounts paid for 2009, 2008 and 2007. - (2) Represents the aggregate grant date fair value of grants of restricted stock or stock options granted under the 1999 Plan for the year ended December 31, 2009 as determined in accordance with FASB ASC Topic 718, rather than an amount paid to or realized by the named executive officer.
-Assumptions used in the calculation of such amount are included in note 11 to the Company's audited financial statements for the year ended December 31, 2009 included in its Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 1, 2010.
-The FASB ASC Topic 718 amounts from these grants may never be realized by the named executive officer. - (3) These amounts reflect performance-based cash awards under the Bonus Plan paid during 2010, 2009 and 2008 in respect of service performed in 2009, 2008 and 2007, respectively.
-This plan is discussed in further detail on page 10 under the heading "Annual Bonus Plan". - (4) Amounts shown are solely an estimate of the increase in actuarial present value of the named executive officer's accrued benefit at the later of age 60 during active service or the completion of eight years of full-time continuous service under the Company's pension plans.
-Assumptions are further described under the Pension Benefits at 2009 Fiscal Year End table on page 19.
+- (1) Reflects actual base salary amounts paid for 2011, 2010 and 2009. - (2) Represents the aggregate grant date fair value of grants of restricted stock or stock options granted under the 1999 Plan for the years ended December 31, 2011 and December 31, 2009 as determined in accordance with FASB ASC Topic 718, rather than an amount paid to or realized by the named executive officer.
+Assumptions used in the calculation of such amount are included in note 11 to the Company's audited financial statements for the year ended December 31, 2011 included in its Annual Report on Form 10-K filed with the Securities and Exchange Commission on February 23, 2012.
+The FASB ASC Topic 718 amounts from these grants may never be realized by the named executive officer. - (3) These amounts reflect performance-based cash awards under the Bonus Plan paid during 2012, 2011 and 2010 in respect of service performed in 2011, 2010 and 2009, respectively.
+This plan is discussed in further detail on page 10 under the heading "Annual Incentive Bonus Awards". - (4) Amounts shown are solely an estimate of the increase in actuarial present value of the named executive officer's accrued benefit at the later of age 60 during active service or the completion of eight years of full-time continuous service under the Company's pension plans.
+Assumptions are further described in "Pension Benefits at 2011 Fiscal Year End" on page 19.
 The amounts reflect the actuarial increase in the present value of the named executive officer's benefits under the Supplemental Retirement Plan determined using interest rate and mortality rate assumptions consistent with those used in the Company's financial statements.
 No amount is payable from this plan before a participant attains the later of age 60 during active service or the completion of eight years of full-time continuous service (except in the case of death, disability or termination without cause).
 There can be no assurance that the amounts shown will ever be realized by the named executive officers.
-For Mr. Bernstein, the reported amount also includes \$4,000 in 2009 in connection with Liggett Group Inc. Retirement Plan for Salaried Non-Bargaining Unit Employees (the "Qualified Plan"). - (5) Represents \$109,822 for personal use of corporate aircraft, a \$90,000 allowance paid for lodging and related business expenses and \$7,350 for 401(k) plan matching contributions in 2009.
-For purposes of determining the value of corporate aircraft use, the personal use is calculated based on the aggregate incremental cost to the Company.
-For flights on corporate aircraft, aggregate incremental cost is calculated based on a cost-per-flight-mile charge developed by a nationally recognized and independent service as reflective of the operating costs of the aircraft.
+For Mr. Bernstein, the reported amount also includes \$5,499 in 2011 in connection with Liggett Group Inc. Retirement Plan for Salaried Non-Bargaining Unit Employees.